janpaulpl/janpaulpl.github.io/index.md

 # Research

-I am not convinced by the demanding workflow of current suite of languages that require manual work in a specification language on top of the implementation language.
+I am not convinced by the demanding workflow required by our current suite of languages.
+That is, doing manual work in a specification language on top of the implementation language.
 These offload the intellectual challenge of coming up with static guarantees to developers, many of whom either don't have the domain-specific expertise or the *time* to become reasonable proof engineers. *This has motivated my main interests: programming languages, formal methods for software engineering, and automated reasoning*.

 To address this issue, I develop type systems to guarantee behavioral soundness while easing/eliminating the need of directly specifying code behavior.
 I want to assure all well-*typed* and well-*constructed* programs imply well-*behaved* programs.
 I primarily make use of gradual, dependent/refinement, and probabilistic/plausibilistic types, in tandem with proof mining, automation, and repair.